Samworth27/T2A2/README.md

 ### Profiles

+A profile can only belong to a single user
+The association is stored as a Foreign Key of the User ID in this table.

 - 1-1 User

 ### Roles

+Roles can belong to many users.
+Because many users can have the same role the association is stored in a join table.

 - 1-m UserRoles

 ### Conversations

+Conversations can have many users and messages.
+Because many users can belong to the same conversation and a single user can belong to many conversations a join table is used to store the association.

+Because a message can only belong to one conversation, the association is stored as a Foreign Key of the conversation in the message table.

 - 1-m UserConversations
 - 1-m Messages

 ### Messages

+A message can only belong to a single user and conversation and optionally a listing.
+The associations are stored with the Foreign Key of the relevant record's ID in this table.

 - 1-1 Users
 - 1-1 Listings (optional)
 - 1-1 Conversations

 ### Listings

+A listing can only belong to a single category and user and can only have one attachment and measurement.
+The associations for categories, users and measurements are stored as the Foreign Key of the relevant record's ID in this table.
+The association with attachments are stored with a join table to allow for polymorphic associations.

 - 1-1 Categories
 - 1-1 Users